mkgrgis/sqlite_fdw/README.md

 in SQLite (mixed affinity case).
 Updated and inserted values will have this affinity.
 Default preferred SQLite affinity for `timestamp` and `uuid` PostgreSQL data types is `text`.

   - Use `INT` value for SQLite column (epoch Unix Time) to be treated/visualized as `timestamp` in PostgreSQL.
-  - Use `BLOB` value for SQLite column to be treated/visualized as `uuid` in PostgreSQL 14+.
+  - Use `BLOB` value for SQLite column to be treated/visualized as `uuid`.

 - **key** as *boolean*, optional, default *false*